Tossing and turning at night? Struggling to keep any food down? Can’t concentrate?

 So, are you looking for ways squash the anxiety and stride through your exam worry-free?

-Watch and learn: Steps to take when you’re just too stressed to study:
+Or, watch and learn.
+Steps to take when you’re just too stressed to study:

 Nothing feels worse than sweaty palms and droopy eyes.

 During exam period, it’s critical that you get enough sleep.
-Indeed, sleep deprivation can decrease energy levels, make you irritable and diminish your concentration.
+Sleep deprivation can decrease energy levels, make you irritable and diminish your concentration.
 Getting at least seven to nine hours of sleep every night will recharge your body and decrease your anxiety.

-Exercise is a superb way of releasing stress.
-The more physical activity you do during exam season, the more positive and energised you’ll feel.
-This is because exercise decreases the production of stress hormones like cortisol, while releasing endorphins — brain chemicals that act as natural painkillers.
+Exercise is a superb way of combatting stress.
+The more physical activity you do during exam season, the more positive and energized you’ll feel.
+This is because exercise decreases the production of stress hormones like cortisol, while releasing endorphins — brain chemicals that act as natural painkillers and mood elevators!

 The more time you spend alone in that bedroom revising, the more overthinking and pondering you’re going to do.
 If possible, dedicate a few hours a week to studying with friends.
 Remember: they’re going through exam stress, too!

-Speaking of time, it's extremely essential that you learn time management techniques when studying for your finals.
+Learning time management techniques when studying for your finals is essential.

 Try these tips to lower levels of exam-related stress: